PDXChinese/pdxchinese.github.io/_pages/communityfund.md

 <p><img src="/assets/images/activities/victoria_scholarship.jpg"></p>
 Designed by Sophia, Victoria's twin sister.

 Victoria (Zifan) Ren was a student at Findley Elementary School, Beaverton Oregon.
 She passed away in 2017 after fighting a rare type of cancer for more than three years.
 She was remembered by her teachers, classmates, friends and neighbors as a very beautiful, talented, and brave girl.
-Victoria’s parents decided to set up Victoria Ren Scholarship to let her sweetest smile brighten other children in the community who are undergoing physical, emotional or financial stress.
+Victoria’s parents decided to set up Victoria Ren Scholarship to let her sweetest smile brighten other children in the community who need assistance emotionally and/or financially.

 By the end of each school year, one scholarship will be awarded to a student of any age in the Chinese community.
 The recipient will receive $500.
 The selection will be made by the Advisory Committee and Victoria’s parents.